 MasterCard, VISA, and Discover charging is available in the Wartburg Store.

-Almost all new and used textbooks are available to rent, but not all books can be rented.
-A fee is paid for renting and the book must be returned at the end of the term by the due date to avoid a penalty.
-Rental fees vary for each different title.
+Almost all new and used textbooks are available to rent.
+A fee is paid for renting, and the book must be returned at the end of the term by the due date to avoid a penalty.
+Rental fees vary.

 REFUND POLICY FOR TEXTBOOKS

 Full refunds will be issued if you have your sales receipt and student ID, if new books are unmarked, all extra study materials are returned, and the shrink wrap is intact.
 Last days to return textbooks for full refund are:

 - Fall Term: Sept.
 5 without drop slip; Sept.
 12 with drop slip